open-mmlab/mmsegmentation/projects/example_project/README.md

 # Dummy ResNet Wrapper

-> A README.md template for releasing a project
+> A README.md template for releasing a project.
 >
 > All the fields in this README are **mandatory** for others to understand what you have achieved in this implementation.
 > Please read our [Projects FAQ](../faq.md) if you still feel unclear about the requirements, or raise an [issue](https://github.com/open-mmlab/mmsegmentation/issues) to us!